 A written agreement also formalises the expectations between the parties and sets up a strong foundation for parties moving forward.
-If you are thinking of entering into a joint venture agreement or partnership agreement and require assistance with drafting, reviewing or negotiating the terms of such arrangement, get in touch with our business structure specialists on 1300 544 755 or fill out the form on this page.
+If you are thinking of entering into a joint venture agreement or partnership agreement, get in touch with LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?